Simple-Robotics/proxsuite/doc/2-PROXQP_API/2-ProxQP_api.md

 \subsubsection OverviewNoInitialGuess No initial guess

-If set to this option, the solver will start with no initial guess, which means that the initial values of x, y and z are the 0 vector.
+If set to this option, the solver will start with no initial guess, which means that the initial values of x, y, and z are the 0 vector.

 \subsubsection OverviewEqualityConstrainedInitialGuess Equality constrained initial guess